Embrace raises $4.5M for its mobile application performance management platform – TechCrunch

 That’s because there are plenty of other issues beyond code exceptions, which many tools focus on almost exclusively, that can force an app to close (think memory issues or the OS shutting down the app because it uses too many CPU cycles).
 “To users, that looks like a crash.
 Your app closed.
 But in no way, that’s a crash from a technical perspective,” Futoran noted.

 Raising this new round, Futoran told me, was pretty easy.
 Indeed, Pritzker approached the company.
 “It was not fundraising,” he said.
 “They sat us down and said, ‘we want to fund you guys,’ which I find pretty unusual.
 So I’ve been calling it a pre-emptive round.”
-He also noted that having Pritzker involved should help open up the mid-west market for Embrace, which is mostly focusing on enterprise customers (though Futoran’s definition of ‘enterprise’ includes the likes of digital-first companies like Headspace).
+He also noted that having Pritzker involved should help open up the mid-west market for Embrace, which is mostly focusing on enterprise customers (though Futoran’s definition of “enterprise” includes the likes of digital-first companies like Headspace).

-“We saw many organizations trust Embrace’s seamless and innovative optimization platform to quickly identify and resolve any user-impacting issues within their apps, and we’re optimistic about the future of the company in this growing market,” said Gabe Greenbaum, an LA-based Partner for Pritzker Group Venture Capital.
+“We saw many organizations trust Embrace’s seamless and innovative optimization platform to quickly identify and resolve any user-impacting issues within their apps, and we’re optimistic about the future of the company in this growing market,” said Gabe Greenbaum, an LA-based partner for Pritzker Group Venture Capital.
 “We look forward to this next stage in the company’s growth journey and are honored to partner with Eric and Fredric to help them achieve their vision.”

 The company plans to use the new funding to increase its go-to-market capabilities, and grow its team to build out its technology.